At Salo, we’re focused on building a world that works better together.

 I help people move their careers forward.

-The coolest thing that I get to do is to help professionals look at their career in a different way.
+The coolest thing that I get to do is to help professionals look at their careers in a different way.
 Being a working mom, it has been inspiring for me to watch strong, experienced, professional women take their careers and keep them growing through consulting.
 I introduce them to opportunities where they are at the same level of work, but they are doing it in a different way.
 So many of them say, “I never thought I could do work this way and still have balance.”
-Being able to be a conduit for the work that keeps them going never gets old – that’s the satisfying part for me. – Sue Newton, business development director
+Being able to be a conduit for the work that keeps them going never gets old – that’s the satisfying part for me. – Sue Newton, director, national HR sales

 I connect with people to find them a perfect opportunity.

 I meet people with no specific job in hand.
 I’m meeting them to network and to get to know them.
 What makes this so powerful is I have no agenda other than to learn what opportunities could be a fit tailored to them.
 I immediately think about who in my network I can connect them with to help them in their situation.
-I build relationships and that’s the difference. – Allie Rickert, talent connection manager
+I build relationships and that’s the difference. – Allie Davis, people process and enablement leader